RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 .. note::

    Not found what you are looking for?
 Please |contact_page| or :ref:`report a bug <report_bug>`.
 Please include all the relevant information regarding the problem.
+   For easier debugging on OS versions 2.00 and above, please also include the :ref:`Downloaded system report <system_info>` in the bottom left corner of your Red Pitaya main webpage.

 .. |contact_page| raw:: html